agbrs/agb/README.md

 If you need any help, the [discussions page](https://github.com/agbrs/agb/discussions) is a great place to get help from the creators and contributors.

-Here you can create a new discussion with the Q&A category and help should be on the way.
+Feel free to create a new discussion in the Q&A category and we'll do our best to help!

 ## Contributing to agb itself